awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-add-availability-zone.md

 ## Limitations<a name="availability-zone-limitations"></a>

 To update which Availability Zones are enabled for your load balancer, you need to be aware of the following limitations:
 + When you enable an Availability Zone for your load balancer, you specify one subnet from that Availability Zone\.
-Note that you can enable at most one subnet per Availability Zone for your load balancer\.
+Note that you must enable at least one subnet per Availability Zone for your load balancer\.
 + For internet\-facing load balancers, the subnets that you specify for the load balancer must have at least eight available IP addresses\.
 + For Application Load Balancers, you must enable at least two Availability Zones\.
 + For Network Load Balancers, you cannot disable the enabled Availability Zones, but you can enable additional ones\.